Nacionalna Liga Srbije

+The current league champion is the Kragujevac Wild Boars.

 League history

 League 2004

 The national league was founded 26 October 2003.
 First league game in Serbia was played in 2004 and 5 teams competed that year.
 Those teams were: Belgrade Vukovi, Kragujevac Wild Boars, Niš Steeds, Pančevo Panthers and Sirmium Legionaries.
-This league was played without necessary equipment, pads and helmets.

-Final game was played on November, 7th, 2004. in Kragujevac on Čika Dača football field, where home team Kragujevac Wild Boars defeated Belgrade Vukovi 21-6.
+Final game was played on November, 7th, 2004. in Kragujevac on Čika Dača football field, where home team Kragujevac Wild Boars defeated Belgrade Vukovi 21–6.

 National Cup 2005

 Instead of a league in 2005, there was a cup held in Serbia.
 It was the first, and for now the only official cup played in this country.
 Ten teams took part in this competition.
 Those teams were: Belgrade Vukovi, Kragujevac Wild Boars, Sirmium Legionaries, Novi Sad Dukes, Kraljevo Royal Crowns, Pančevo Panthers, Belgrade Blue Dragons, Niš Steeds, Požarevac Outlaws, Čačak Mad Dogs.

-Final game was played in Belgrade on FK Obilić field on Jun, 19th 2005. and this time Vukovi defeated Wild Boars, 20-7.
+Final game was played in Belgrade on FK Obilić field on Jun, 19th 2005. and this time Vukovi defeated Wild Boars, 20–7.

-This cup was also played without pads and helmets.

 League 2006

-Four teams got football equipment in 2006, and started South-Eastern League of American football, aka CEFL.
+Four teams started South-Eastern League of American football, aka CEFL.
 Those teams were Vukovi, Wild Boars, Legionaries and Dukes.

-But, unofficial league without pad and helmets was also played in Serbia.
+An unofficial league without pad and helmets was also played in Serbia.
 The popularity of American football was rapidly increasing in Serbia by this time.
 11 Team took part in this league, they were divided into two divisions North and South.